Something About You (Four Tops song): Reception

 Billboard said that the Four Tops had a "rhythm winner here with even more exciting sounds than their 'It's the Same Old Song' smash! " Cash Box described it as a "rollicking, fast-moving, romantic rocker about a lucky lad who is on cloud number nine since he met the girl of his dreams."
 Record World said that "something about 'Something About You' will rocket it high."
 Allmusic critic Ron Wynn praises the song as being "a great uptempo shouter."
 Wynn also praises its "vocal authority" and "production genius."
 Author Bill Dahl praised the song's "crackling shuffle rhythm" and the way lead singer Levi Stubbs emotes "over punchy horns and low-end guitar."
 Rolling Stone Magazine critic Dave Marsh rated "Something About You" to be one of the top 1001 singles of all time.
 Marsh praised the song's sense of urgency, claiming that rhythm and blues is about "the kind of emotional expansiveness that erupts from these grooves, the pure tension between Motown formula and Levi's [lead singer Levi Stubbs'] uncontrollable passions."

 Covers

 Dave Edmunds covered the song on his 1984 album Riff Raff, the song hit #16 on the Billboard Mainstream Rock chart.
-Other covers were released on albums by Phil Collins, Frankie Miller, Quincy Jones, Graham Bonnet, The Grass Roots, Leblanc and Carr and Cilla Black.
+Other covers were released on albums by Phil Collins, Frankie Miller, Quincy Jones, Graham Bonnet, The Grass Roots, Leblanc and Carr, Cilla Black, Vonda Shepard and also as a 1967 single by Australian group The Vibrants.